A Beginner’s Guide

 Motorola had to come up with a plan to put an end to its grave financial trouble.

-After in-depth research of the markets and processes, an engineer named Bill Smith who was working with Motorola at that time envisioned a brand new concept of quality management process or Six Sigma Process in the year 1986.
-After experimenting it, they realized how significant and useful this theory is at improving processes.
+After in-depth research of the markets and processes, an engineer named Bill Smith who was working with Motorola envisioned a brand new concept.
+That concept, defacto, is known as the quality management process or Six Sigma Proces.
+After experimenting it in the year 1986, they realized how significant and useful this theory is at improving processes.
 Experiments soon turned into regular practices and soon, they documented a profit of more than $16 billion, all as a consequence of adopting Six Sigma.

 The most renowned organizations in the world such as Amazon, Bank of America, Boing, Dell, Ford, General Electric, etc. have proven the effectiveness of Six Sigma through their operations.